-Adriana on the Slide: A Horror Short Story by cam
+Adriana on the Slide: A Horror Short Story

 Adriana squeezed toothpaste onto her toothbrush and began brushing.
 Every move she made these days was tentative, measured and usually uninterrupted.
 But it would only take one tug on her t-shirt, one jab in her ribs and she’d be packing and running again, looking for the next cheap hotel where she might go unmolested for a few days.
 But the thing wouldn’t leave her alone for long.
 It wasn’t as though she lived in a haunted house and could run out the door and be safe.
 This thing followed her wherever she went.

 It had begun when she and some girlfriends had gone to a house of horrors on Halloween.
 They were feeling their way along a corridor where the gloom overwhelmed them like a rising tide of black water.
 Adriana heard what sounded like someone slurping or sucking very close to her ear.
 It was both disgusting and frightening at the same time.
 Who’s there? she had cried.
 Get away from me you pervert!
 She had thought it was another visitor to the place or maybe someone working there.
 But the thing hadn’t gone away since that day.